LukasKolletzki/McBlog/README.md

 * [RainTPL](http://raintpl.com)

 ##License
+McBlog is a very simple PHP blog engine, using Markdown files as article ressource.
-twoffein-api is a simple class for accessing the Twoffein API Copyright (C) 2013 Lukas Kolletzki
+Copyright (C) 2013 Lukas Kolletzki

 This program is free software: you can redistribute it and/or modify